 “By some estimates,” the National Wildlife Federation says, “the removal of dead material from forests can mean a loss of habitat for up to one-fifth of the animals in the ecosystem.”

 Some experts recommend an ideal snag population to be about three dead standing trees per acre—that’s how important they are.

-Don’t remove any more of a dying or damaged tree than is required for safety reasons.
+Don’t remove any more of a dying or damaged tree than is required for safety reasons–and “safety” is of course different in fire-prone areas than in my Northeast location.
 Even a high stump can support a lot of wildlife action, compared to a clean cut made at ground level, or worse, a ground-out stump.

 Lowering the larger, cut-down limbs and trunk portions to the ground, and allowing them to rot there as if they had fallen naturally, is also better ecologically than carting it away.
 Make like the tree fell beside where it once grew (even if logistics require you to do it in big pieces, rather than whole).